The Best Retinol Products for Every Skin Type, According to Top Derms

 This retinol serum works wonders on dry, oily, or mature skin, providing the face with volume while lifting and firming, not to mention reducing the appearance of dark spots.
 That's thanks to ".5 percent pure, stabilized retinol and [antioxidant compound] of neo-glucosamine, a sugar that helps to diminish fine lines, spots, and wrinkles and also acts as a building block for hydration absorption," says Dr. Fusco.
 In other words, it provides a double dose of actives that address multiple needs of more mature skin.

 Sensitive Skin: First Aid Beauty Skin Lab Retinol Serum 0.25% Pure Concentrate

 Dr. Fusco loves this serum for patients of all ages, but particularly for those with sensitive skin as the lower retinol concentrate—0.25 percent—doesn't inflame those with more delicate complexions.
 "I even recommend it to patients for use prior to certain lasers," she says, since it helps to prime skin and enhance the results of laser treatments, too.

 Sensitive Skin: AcneFree Complexion Perfecting Cream

 Although it's marketed for acne, this gentle retinol cream works wonders at reducing the signs of aging, too.
 "It contains humectants and moisturizers to help offset the dryness that can come from using a retinol, so even sensitive skin is likely to be able to tolerate it," says Hadley King, M.D., a dermatologist based in New York City.
-It's also a steal at $8, making it a very cost-effective way of including retinol in your skin-care regimen.
+It's also a steal at just $27 for a 3-pack (or $9 per bottle), making it a very cost-effective way of including retinol in your skin-care regimen.

 Dry Skin: SkinBetter AlphaRet Overnight Cream